-If there is no pathway for the activity to affect a protected area, you don’t need to carry out any further assessment.
+If there is no pathway for the activity to affect a protected area, you do not need to carry out any further assessment.
 This may be because:

 - of the type of activity it is

-- it has the potential to cause an impact but doesn’t link hydrologically to the protected area
+- it has the potential to cause an impact but does not link hydrologically to the protected area